fsklenar/ansible/README.md

 # Ansible scripts for Linux servers and Kubernetes instalation
-Deploy Linux server + Kubernetes  in few minutes using Ansible scripts
+Deploy Linux server + Kubernetes nodes in few minutes using Ansible scripts

 ---
 <!--- # Deploy Linux server + Kubernetes  in few minutes using Ansible scripts -->